Retreats, seminars, camps and programs for military veterans with PTSD or TBI

 Operation: Tohidu (Upper Marlboro, MD)

-Operation: Tohidu is a 7-day retreat with 98 hours of programming that serves 20-24 guests per cycle.
+Operation: Tohidu is a 5-day retreat.
 The retreat is designed around eight pillars of treatment with the goal of enabling participants to gain or begin to gain mastery of their post-deployment situation through education, experiential learning, peer support, group therapy, spiritual experiences and other alternative therapies and interventions.

 “Tohidu” is a Cherokee word meaning peace of mind, body, and spirit.
 Operation: Tohidu's experiential rehabilitation program focuses on confidence-building, outdoor activities, and group discussion in a relaxed, positive environment using proven techniques for the self-management of symptoms, stressors, and responses.
 Our highly trained staff of certified recreational support professionals strategically implement activities that highlight individual abilities, leading to an overall improvement in quality of life.
 By many accounts, it is one of the most intensive programs for veterans and active duty personnel with PTSD that is currently available in the eastern United States.